jeradhoy/BlockchainProject/part2/README.md

 1 - a verifier generates a block with probability p
-    - Should only the leader generate the block?
+    - creator who is selected
-    - What is p, is it based on stake?
+    - p is some fixed number

 3 - verifiers reach consensus on accepted blocks
-    - Don't send reply or send negative reply if you don't validate block
+    - Don't send reply (or send negative reply if you don't validate block)

 3 - block signed with sufficient proof of stake
     - Leader collects enough signatures with enough stake that it can be commited